osch/lua-ljack/doc/README.md

       the samples are played as soon as possible.
     - chunk of sample data, an [carray] of 32-bit float values.

-  The caller is responsible for sending the events in orders, i.e. for increasing the frame time.
+  The caller is responsible for sending the events in order, i.e. for increasing the frame time.
 The chunks of sample data may not overlap, i.e. the frame time of subsequent sample data chunks must be equal or larger then the frame time of the preceding sample data chunk plus the length of the preceding chunk.

+  The audio sender object is subject to garbage collection.
+The given connector object is owned by the audio sender object, i.e. the connector object is not garbage collected as long as the audio sender object is not garbage collected.

   See also [example05.lua](../examples/example05.lua).